PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/igvtools-index.rst

 input   vcf-gz-tbi                        The alignment or feature file for which an index will be created
 ======  ==========  ========  ==========  ================================================================

+*IGVTools: Index was last updated on 2018-12-24*

-*This page was automatically generated*
+*This page was automatically generated on 2019-01-24*